magento/devdocs/guides/v2.1/cloud/before/before-setup-env-install.md

 ### Get Magento authentication keys

 You need Magento authentication keys to install Magento in your local development environment.
-These are different that the authentication keys included in the code repository `auth.json` file.
+These are different than the authentication keys included in the code repository `auth.json` file.
+See [Add Magento authentication keys]({{page.baseurl}}/cloud/access-acct/first-time-setup_import-prepare.html).

 #### To create authentication keys through the Magento Marketplace: